grafana/plugin-tools/packages/plugin-e2e/CONTRIBUTING.md

 ### Testing your changes

-1. If you need to, add a new Playwright test in `tests`.
+1. If you need to, add a new Playwright test in [`tests`](https://github.com/grafana/plugin-tools/tree/main/packages/plugin-e2e/tests).

 2. Run Playwright tests locally - `npm run playwright:test`

 3. Push the changes in your local PR, create a draft PR in [grafana/plugin-tools](https://github.com/grafana/plugin-tools/) and add the labels `release` and `minor|patch`.
-A github action will execute all Playwright tests against a set of different Grafana versions.
-If not all of them pass, it may be because you've introduced a change that is not compatible with older versions of Grafana.
+CI will run all Playwright tests against a set of different Grafana versions.
+If not all of them pass, it may be because you've introduced a change that is no longer compatible with older versions of Grafana.

 4. Once CI passes, `auto` will publish a canary release to npm.
 You can find the version number at the bottom of the PR description.